jnfrdm/REAPER-Script-Auto-MIDI-Rec/README.md

 If you need to start the script in an already existing project, also make sure that you are not selecting any track before running the script.

 ## Stop Script
 You can stop the system simply pressing again "q" (or the key you chose for the script).
 REAPER will ask you if you prefer to open a new instance or exit, just exit.
-Then stop the recording by the red recording button (alternatively you can use "cmnd+R" shortcut) and stop the playback (alternatively you can press the space).
+Then stop the recording by the red recording button (alternatively you can use "cmnd+R" shortcut) and stop the playback (alternatively you can press the space) and click on "save all" in order to save all the recordings.

 ## Adding/removing tracks on REAPER script
 Taking as example the Far microphone, each track in the REAPER script is created with these lines of code :